-Mints can usually solve bad breath problems immediately for people.
-Most candy mints contain ingredients that can eliminate terrible breath.
-But the refreshing effects are usually short term.
+Most candy mints contain ingredients that can eliminate terrible breath but the refreshing effects are usually short term.
 Sure, a quality mint could hold for a while but it really depends on the gravity of a bad breath problem.

 It’s no secret that many dogs have some awful smelling breath.
-Sometimes your dog breathes heavily in your face and you feel like dying because their breath is so bad.
-There are solutions but mints are not a great idea.
+Sometimes your dog breathes heavily in your face and you feel repulsed because their breath is so bad.
+There are solutions but mints aren’t a great idea.

 Can I Give My Dog Mints?
 Answer: No